patoline/patoline/src/decap/doc/Parsers.typ

 ###

-We give bellow the example of a calculator with addition, substraction, multiplication and division.
-The ususal priority of operation is respected and implemented using a ##grammar_familly##.
+We give below the example of a calculator with addition, subtraction, multiplication and division.
+The usual priority of operation is respected and implemented using a ##grammar_family##.

 ###